C3 Corvette Brakes

 Rubber Brake Hoses

 The flexible rubber brake hoses under your old Corvette dry out and crack, causing a leak or a soft brake pedal.
-Bend each line and check to see if you see any cracking in the rubber that opens up.
+If they're off the car, bend each line and check to see if you see any cracking in the rubber that opens up.
 If in doubt, replace them.

 Shop: 1963-1982 Corvette Brake Hose Kit

-If your master cylinder is badly pitted, consider sending it out to be re-sleeved.
+If your master cylinder is badly pitted, and you want to keep the original one in service, consider sending it out to be re-sleeved.
 Some companies will re-sleeve with brass, others prefer stainless.

 The reason for those hub rivets was for the factory to have an easy means to install the brake rotors.
 They were then trued as a hub and rotor unit so that there was no run-out.
 Once the rotor is removed, it's not necessary to replace the rivets.